-DesignLab by CIKE x MILK workshops with mentor Martin “Žltý” Jenča are in full swing.
-Their goal is to get local design production to a higher level and thus contribute to the overall promotion of the creative industry in Slovakia.
-We present you the first four of eleven young talented designers who have a unique chance to learn from a person with 20 years of experience.
-Meet Silvia, Samo, Ana, and Katka, with whom you might work in the future.
+DesignLab by CIKE x MILK led by mentor Martin “Žltý” Jenča is in full swing.
+The goal is to push the local design production to a higher level and promote the importance of creative and cultural industries in Slovakia.
+We introduce you to the first four out of eleven young talented designers who have a unique chance to learn from a person with more than 20-years of experience.
+Meet Silvia, Samo, Ana, and Katka, with whom you might want to work in the future.

-She works as a freelancer and specialises mainly in book design – especially children’s books – but also on visual identity and prints.
-Silvia is part of the team that stands behind the creation of the Egreš magazine (now a publishing house).
+She works as a freelancer and specializes mainly in book design, especially children’s books, visual identity, and prints.
+Silvia is part of the team that stands behind the Egreš magazine (now a publishing house).
 In her professional life, she greatly appreciates the contacts and co-operation she has established so far.
-What she likes the best about working in design is the moment when a project is transferred from the computer to reality and she can feel her work in her own hands.
+What she likes the best about working in design is the moment when a project is transferred from the computer to reality, and she can feel her work in her own hands.

-In her spare time, she loves travelling and she got inspiration for further projects while staying in Australia.
+In her spare time, she loves traveling, and she got the inspiration for further projects while staying in Australia.
 However, she often gets inspired by visuals of old books and things outside the design world.
-According to her, Slovak designers work on a good level, but she would like them to start working together more often, build a community and also promote themselves abroad.
-At DesignLab, she wants to acquire new knowledge which she could then apply in practice.
+According to her, Slovak designers work on a good level, but she would like them to start working together more often, build a community, and promote themselves abroad.
+At DesignLab, she wants to acquire new knowledge, which she could then apply in practice.
 She likes the idea of having an expert who has years of experience and who does not guard his know-how, but on the contrary, shares it with others to consult her work with.

-Product designer Aňa likes her work best when she sees successful results and she appreciates her client’s creative freedom.
-She is a co-founder of Citrón, an artistic pact in Košice, which helps young illustrators, graphic designers and graphic designers with presenting their work.
-She has applied for DesignLab to improve her work and today she is happy to try doing things she would not normally get to do only a few years from now.
+Product designer Aňa likes her work best when she sees successful results, and she appreciates when her clients give her creative freedom.
+She is a co-founder of Citrón, an artistic pact in Košice, which helps young illustrators, graphic designers, and graphic designers present their work.
+She has applied for DesignLab to improve her work, and today she is happy to try doing things she would not normally get to do only a few years from now.

-In the future, she would like to own a small studio in which the old and the new would meet.
-The connecting element would be the production of new things using old graphics techniques such as screen printing and linocut.
+She would like to own a small studio in which the old and the new world meet.
+The connecting element would be producing new things using old graphics techniques such as screen printing and linocut.
 She considers them the best way of getting a sense of the composition.
-She says herself that the best things she ever created were based on what she had previously drawn manually.
-For her best project, she considers the illustrated book by Etgar Keret – The Seven Good Years, which was her term assignment.
+She says that the best things she ever created were based on what she had previously drawn manually.
+She considers the illustrated book by Etgar Keret – The Seven Good Years, her term assignment to be her best project.
 She has never illustrated a book before, nor has she worked in an illustration studio, but in the end, the experience is not everything.
-Sometimes you just really want to do it.
+Sometimes you really want to do it.

 He comes from under the Tatras, and in his professional life, he would like to make the region more attractive to prevent young people from leaving.
-After working with advertising agencies, he established his own design studio in Poprad which focuses on print communication.
-This summer, you can buy Tatra holiday cards created by him because he actively works on the development of the region.
-The thing he likes most about this work is that he can reach a large number of people, because as a designer he is the one who, together with the organising team, defines and visualises what people should keep in mind.
+After working with advertising agencies, he established his own design studio in Poprad, which focuses on print communication.
+This summer, you can buy Tatra holiday cards created by him because he actively works on the region’s development.
+He likes most about this work because he can reach a large number of people.
+After all, as a designer, he is the one who, together with the organizing team, defines and visualizes what people should keep in mind.

 In addition to developing his own business, he wants to teach high school students in the future and bring them to understand the value of design.
-In addition to his work, he likes activities where he can show who he is, whether it be furnishing his own apartment or cooking.
+In addition to his work, he likes activities to show who he is, whether it be furnishing his own apartment or cooking.
 It is during those activities that he gets inspired.
 He applied for DesignLab because he felt the need for more professional guidance.
-He is very pleased with the mentoring he is receiving because he is taught how to sort out his own business.
-Particularly positive is the fact that participants are at different levels, which can motivate, inspire and push him forward.
+He is very pleased with the mentoring he is receiving because he has learned how to sort out his own business.
+Particularly positive is that participants are at different levels, which can motivate, inspire and push them forward.

-She became a designer because she enjoyed solving problems, analysing and helping with achieving a good result.
+She became a designer because she enjoyed solving problems, analyzing, and helping with achieving a good result.
 Among several projects, she has created materials for an eye clinic.
-In the end, she unified visual materials and at the same time made the information available to the patients in a graphical way to better understand the interventions that await them.
-In her free time, Katka participates in cultural activities, likes travelling and enjoys bizarre culture and ordinary folk creativity.
+In the end, she unified visual materials and made the information available to the patients in a graphical way to better understand the interventions that await them.
+In her free time, Katka participates in cultural activities, likes traveling, and enjoys bizarre culture and ordinary folk creativity.

 She thinks that Slovak designers often lack healthy self-confidence and the ability to sell their work.
-She joined DesignLab in order to improve herself not only as a designer but also as a business woman for whom efficient planning and communication with clients and suppliers is important.
-She especially appreciates Žltý’s transparency and willingness to share the information which is elsewhere considered as a corporate secret.
+She joined DesignLab to improve herself as a designer and as a businesswoman for whom efficient planning and communication with clients and suppliers is important.
+She especially appreciates Žltý’s transparency and willingness to share the information elsewhere, which is considered a corporate secret.